annebrown/docs-tech/content/3.languages/javascript/conditionals.md

 ---
 title: Conditionals
-description: JavaScript Conditional Statements
+description: JavaScript Conditional StatementslastModified: '2025-01-08'
-lastModified: '2025-01-08'
 ---

 ## if, else if, else